brettz9/git-utilities/README.md

 But the shell script at least will work without these solutions, as it has the line `source ~/.bash_profile`.

+## Command line usage

+- `open-git-url` - You can run this by either a global npm install or within a requiring project's `package.json`.
+Run `-h` to get the commands.

 ## To-dos

 1. Add various commit types and use in Sourcetree scripts